-The North Carolina Community College system has 58 campuses throughout the state.
+The North Carolina Community College system has 59 campuses throughout the state.
 Central Piedmont Community College is the only one located in Charlotte.
 The HVAC and HVAC/R programs closest to Charlotte are at the following schools:

 Not all programs are available at all colleges at all times.
 Certain credits earned in a certificate program may be applied to the HVAC diploma or degree program, and certain credits earned in the diploma program may be applied to the degree program.

 Coursework for all programs may be completed during day classes or evening classes.
-Students may attend part time or full time.
+Students may attend part-time or full-time.
 Because participating in labs is required, the technology courses are on-campus.
 After consulting with their advisor, students may be able to complete some general education coursework online.

 Several types of HVAC certificates are available.
 The types offered and curriculum details vary from school to school and are available as demand warrants.
 A sampling includes comfort cooling, commercial building automation, heat pumps, HVAC design and installation, residential technician, and servicing.

 The certificate programs are designed to prepare students for entry-level positions.
 Students take introductory courses in refrigeration, electricity, and HVAC, and job safety, as well as courses specific to their chosen certificate.
 Coursework involves classroom lectures and hands-on training in labs.
-Certificate programs require 12 to 18 credit to complete.
+Certificate programs require 12 to 18 credits to complete.

 The HVAC technology diploma program builds on the certificate programs with additional coursework in the basics of HVAC and HVAC/R, electronics, reading blueprints and schematics, math, building codes, air quality, and energy management.
 Students attend classroom lectures and receive hands-on training in labs.
-They also complete coursework in customer relations and general education electives for a total of 36 to 48 credit to graduate.
+They also complete coursework in customer relations and general education electives for a total of 36 to 48 credits to graduate.

 General education courses in the associate of applied science (AAS) in air conditioning, heating, and refrigeration technology program include oral and written communication, electives from the humanities (e.g., workplace values and ethics), electives from behavioral sciences (e.g., psychology), and electives from the natural sciences.
 The technical coursework includes the basics covered in the certificate and diploma programs, with the addition of HVAC and HVAC/R technology, system design, controls, hydronics, thermodynamics, computers, and ducting.

-Students who are unable to attend on-campus schools may find that distance-based, or online, institutions can better meet their needs.
+Students who are unable to attend on-campus schools may find that distance-based, or online institutions can better meet their needs.
 Several accredited online schools offer HVAC and HVAC/R programs.
 Two of them are profiled below.

 The curriculum includes classes in electricity and digital circuits, microprocessors, power systems, programmable controllers, and computer programming.
-Students must complete 60 credits, which include 20 hours of electives.
+Students must complete 60 credit-hours, which include 20 hours of electives.
 Graduates are qualified to seek positions as skilled electronics technicians.